 Using Ebsta's Relationship with your reporting is covered in the Reporting section of this Knowledge Base and can be discussed further with your Customer Success Manager.

 The privacy of the information shared through Ebsta is inherited from Salesforce Profiles.
 Privacy Controls set the permissions for information sharing within and across teams.
 Teams can have visibility of information from just their own mailbox, across their team, multiple teams or across all connected users.

 A typical configuration would share emails across multiple collaborative teams of peers such as sales and customer success whist delivering contact sharing across the organisation.
 At the same time c-level resources would have visibility of emails from all teams without sharing their emails with subordinates.

 When connecting mailboxes the pre-configured privacy settings, search and blacklist/whitelist rules are now adhered to.
 Once mailboxes are connected to Ebsta they can be centrally managed via the Ebsta Console.

 We recommend the use of a service account for mailbox management.
 The service account can connect any mailbox to Ebsta for data processing and central management by an Administrator.
-If a service account is to be used it should now be connected and the relevant mailboxes connected for data processing before the users are connected so they see a fully populated Ebsta upon connection.
+If a service account is to be used it should be connected and the relevant mailboxes connected for data processing now so that users users can start using Ebsta immediately with a fully populated data set.